Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_starter/marketing_data_foundation_starter.md

 If the upload fails due to an access issue then, please follow the instructions in this [document](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui) to upload the files directly to Snowflake Stage.

-## Step 3: Load Sample data to the table and Create a Native Application
+## Load Sample data to the table and Create a Native Application

 Duration: 2